 - Tooth cavity repair.

-Contact us to schedule an appointment or to learn more about our Live Well Centers.
+Contact us to schedule an appointment or to learn more about our HCC Network clinics.

 HCC Mobile Dental Unit

 HCC has a mobile dental unit equipped with two operatories and staffed by a dentist, dental hygienist and dental assistant.
-The program is an extension of HCC’s federally qualified health centers (FQHCs) – Community Health Centers in Buckner, Carrollton, Concordia and Waverly.
+The program is an extension of HCC’s federally qualified health centers (FQHCs) – clinics in Buckner, Carrollton, Concordia, Lexington, and Waverly.